Gerald FitzGerald, Knight of Glin

-Gerald FitzGerald, 17th Knight of Glin (died 1689) was an Irish Jacobite soldier and politician.

-FitzGerald was the son of John FitzGerald, 16th Knight of Glin and Honora O'Connor.
+Gerald FitzGerald, 17th Knight of Glin (died 1689) was an Irish Jacobite soldier and politician, the son of John FitzGerald, 16th Knight of Glin and Honora O'Connor.

 Between 1661 and 1666, FitzGerald was the Member of Parliament for Limerick City in the Irish House of Commons.
 In 1680, he was appointed High Sheriff of County Limerick.
-FitzGerald was a supporter of James II following the Glorious Revolution, and in 1689 he represented Limerick County in the brief Patriot Parliament in Dublin.
+FitzGerald was a supporter of James II following the Glorious Revolution, and in 1689 he represented County Limerick in the brief Patriot Parliament in Dublin.
 He also fought as an officer in James' Irish army and was killed in the Battle of Windmill Hill following the Siege of Derry in 1689.

 He had married Joan O'Brien, daughter of Donough O'Brien, and was succeeded as knight by his son, Thomas FitzGerald.